alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Strings are intentionally non standard.

 Strings are zero-terminated.
-To emphasize the *major* differences from standard FORTH, string literals here use single quotes not double quotes.
+To emphasize the *major* differences from standard FORTH, string literals here use single quotes not normal FORTH double quotes.

 A string is created with an initial text value like this.